tvlad1234/pillScope/README.md

 The menu buton cycles between menus on the right side of the screen, while the select button changes the current selection in the menu.

 ### Measuring things
 The frontend makes use of a virtual ground point which is 1.65V above the real ground.
 Because of this, the oscilloscope and the device under test must not be sharing the same ground reference.
-If you need to send data to the computer while measuring a device which shares ground with the scope, you should connect the computer via the UART port, with an opto-isolated adapter, while powering the oscilloscope from and external source.
+If you need to send data to the computer while measuring a device which shares ground with the scope, you should connect the computer via the UART port, with an opto-isolated adapter, while powering the oscilloscope from an external source.

 ## Saving wavevorms
 The captured waveforms can be sent to a computer over USB or UART.
 Sending `s` or `S` to either port will tell the scope to output the captured waveform in CSV format.
 This data can then be imported into the Tektronix TekScope app for further analysis.